Keval-R/custom-chart-demo/README.md

       borderColor: "rgba(255, 159, 64, 1)",
     },
   ],
-  chartOneTipData: "Tip one:",
+  firstChartTipTitle: "Tip one:",
-  chartTwoTipData: "Tip two:",
+  secondChartTipTitle: "Tip two:",
   tipData: [
     {
+      firstChartTip:
-      tip1: "In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
+        "In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before final copy is available.",
+      secondChartTip:
-      tip2: "In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
+        "In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before final copy is available.", },
     {
-      tip1: "Demo tip1",
-      tip2: "Demo tip2 extra",
+      firstChartTip: "Tip-1 publishing and graphic design",
+      secondChartTip: "Tip-2  publishing and graphic design",
     },
     {
-      tip1: "Demo tip3 main",
-      tip2: "Demo tip3 extra",
+      firstChartTip: "Tip-1 publishing and graphic design",
+      secondChartTip: "Tip-2  publishing and graphic design",
     },
   ],
-  chartExtraDataLabel: "User Data",
+  labelExtraData: "User Data",
-  chartExtraData: [
+  extraData: [
     {
       name: "Dharam Singh Deol",
       bio: 'Dharam Singh Deol (born 8 December 1935), also known mononymously as Dharmendra, is an Indian actor, producer and politician who is known for his work in Hindi films He has also worked in few Punjabi films.
 Known as the first "He-Man" of Bollywood, Dharmendra has worked in over 301 films in a career spanning over six decades,[1][2]He is one of the most successful actors in the history of Hindi Cinema.[3][4][5]
 In 1997, he received the Filmfare Lifetime Achievement Award for his contribution to Hindi cinema.
 He was a member of the 15th Lok Sabha of India, representing Bikaner constituency in Rajasthan from Bharatiya Janata Party (BJP).
 In 2012, he was awarded India third-highest civilian honour Padma Bhushan by the Government of India.',